A First-Timer’s Guide to SVWC

 Weather & What to Pack

 Sun Valley is located in the high mountain desert of south-central Idaho, tucked 5,853 feet up in the Rocky Mountains.
-A four-season resort that enjoys an incredible 280 days of sunshine per year, Sun Valley summers are mild, with daytime temperatures averaging 77⁰.
-However, mountain weather can also be unpredictable, so be sure to bring warm clothes, especially for after the sun goes down.
-And at this elevation, it is important to drink plenty of water and stay hydrated.
+A four-season resort, Sun Valley summers are mild and typically very sunny, with daytime temperatures averaging 77⁰.
+However, mountain weather can be unpredictable, so we recommend packing warm layers.

 Read Ahead